edmundmiller/edmundmiller.dev/src/content/post/emacs-snakefmt.md

 ## Apheleia

 There are tons of code formatters out there.
-There's usuall multiple for popular languages.
+There's usually multiple for popular languages.
 Everyone's got an opinion on what style to use.

 Apheleia aims to remove specific Emacs packages for formatters.
-It's goal is have one interface to run all of your formatters from Emacs.
+It's goal is to have one interface to run all of your formatters from Emacs.

 > running a code formatter on save suffers from the following two problems: